HelloXiuXiu/js-gotchas/README.md

 # JS gotchas

 There are lots of people out there saying `I hate JavaScript`.
 The thing that makes them say so is usually connected to the fact that JavaScript is full of so-called 'gotchas'.
-What are these gothcas?
-Gotchas are 'unexpected' behaviours of some inbuilt functions and methods.
-The truth is that they are 'unexpected' only from our human logic poin of view.
-All these behaviuor have an explanation from the language implementations perspective.
-Yet, it's very easy to get cought into this mental traps, espasially when you still in the middle of the journy of mastering JavaScript.
+What are these gotchas?
+Gotchas are 'unexpected' behaviors of some inbuilt functions and methods.
+The truth is that they are 'unexpected' only from our human logical point of view.
+All these behaviors have an explanation from the language implementation perspective.
+Yet, it's very easy to get caught in these mental traps, especially when you are still in the middle of the journey of mastering JavaScript.

-I'm going to show you 6 of my favourite gotchas, and try to explain what's going on under the hood as mush as the timing allows me, and as much as I know myself.
+I'm going to show you 6 of my favorite gotchas and try to explain what's going on under the hood as much as the timing allows me, and as much as I know myself.

 <br>
 <br>

-## 1.Null comperison
+## 1. Null comparison
-In JavaScript we have `null` which is spacial type of data with an only one possible value (`null`).
-But let's try to compare it to something which is logically very simmilar – to a zero.
+In JavaScript, we have `null` which is a special type of data with only one possible value (`null`).
+But let's try to compare it to something that is logically very similar – to a zero.

 ```js